-Directors and key senior executives of the Group are prohibited from trading in the Company's shares during the period commencing one month before the announcement of the Company's full-year financial statements.
-The Company has complied with Rule 1207(19) in FY2020.
+Directors and key senior executives of the Group are prohibited from trading in the Company's shares during the period commencing one month before the announcement of the Company's half-year and full-year financial statements.
+The Company has complied with Rule 1207(19) in the financial year ended 31 December 2021.